repotag/cutting_edge/README.md

 See the [Moneta](https://github.com/moneta-rb/moneta) instructions.

-Note that Heroku offers a free [Redis Add-on](https://elements.heroku.com/addons/heroku-redis).
+Note that the default [configuration for Render](#Deploying-on-Render) includes use of a free Redis instance.

 ## Contributing